 Let W.O.L.F. do the hard work for you!

-W.O.L.F. guarantee that all our Registered Lupine Dog puppies are produced from health and temperament tested parents.
-And that those parents are responsibly bred by breeders who have agreed to abide by our Code of Ethics.
+W.O.L.F. guarantee that all our registered Lupine Dog puppies are produced from health and temperament tested parents.
+And that those puppies are responsibly bred by breeders who have agreed to abide by our Code of Ethics.